cacttus/BR2/project/design.md

 BR2's systems are controlled by a set of managers.
 Each manager controls a set of objects.
 The engine is separated into a set of windows.
 Each window contains its own OpenGL context, and a Rendering Pipeline.

 The game world is separated into Scenes.
-Each scene is a scenegraph is a directed acyclic graph data structure.
-Rendering is performed by running a pruning, and collection routine after the physics system has settled all the physical objects in the scene.
+Each scene is a 'scenegraph', and is a directed acyclic graph.
+Rendering is performed by running a PVS, Frustum pruning, and collection routine after the physics system has settled all the physical objects in the scene.
+For the purpose of the game design, we are using an infinite-world type of system.
+Sort of like Minecraft.
+The world is separated into a massive grid of cube-blocks.
+Unlike Minecraft (AFAIK) our grid is infinite across all 3 axes.
+This means, there is no limit to how deep you can mine in the game.

 Scenes can be moved in between Windows, which gives us the ability to render the same scene across multiple windows.
 This is currently the goal for Phase 1 of the engine.
 Each scene contains a user interface defined by a UiScreen.
 Each window user interfaces is separate from each other window's.
 The UI is currently under development, and the goal is to get multiple windows to render alternate user interfaces seamlessly, in separate contexts'

 The game also contains a physics system.
 The physics system runs an iterative solver which computes a 'best fit' for the game objects, within some parameters.
-The physics engine is definitely worthy of being promoted to the GPU, and perhaps in an asynchronous rendering context.
-There are many enhancements that can be made to the current state of the physics engine.
+The physics engine is definitely going to be ported to the GPU, in the future, in another rendering context.
+There are many enhancements that can be made to the current state of the physics engine itself, but because the game design is mostly tile-based, an excessive level of detail in the iterative solving engine is unnecessary.

 ## Details